education4ai/ai-course-design-planning-framework/README.txt

-Website as a reference for the AI Course Design Canvas.
+Website as a reference for the AI Course Design Planning Framework.

 Credits:
 	Design: